aragon/hack/docs/api-intro.md

 #####

-Standard set of APIs and specifications used to interact with aragonOS-powered contracts by handling transaction pathing, upgradeability, and contract state without depending of a centralized service.
+Standard set of APIs and specifications used to interact with aragonOS-powered contracts by handling transaction pathing, upgradeability, and contract state without depending on a centralized service.

 ## Reference implementations in specific languages